harikt/aurav2book/manuscript/router.md

 });
 ```

-That example will cause only four CRUD routes, using hexadecimal resource IDs,
+The example will cause only four CRUD routes, using hexadecimal resource IDs,
 to be added for the resource when you call `attachResource()`.